chris-bradley/dungeon_of_doom/README.md

 ### Linux
 Copy `dungeon_generator`, `character_creator`, `game_module` and the `fonts` directory to where you want to install the game.

+Also make sure the following dependencies are installed:
+ - SDL 2
+ - Freetype 6
+ - libbzip2
+ - libpng 1.6
+ - zlib

 ### Windows
 Copy the following files to the install location:
  - The game's own executables: